-In 2022, ACS completed reports in 54 cases to consider home detention/electronic monitoring program eligibility for defendants serving commit jail sentences, a 55% decrease from the 98 cases in 2021.
-For those 2022 cases in which the court rendered a decision, 83% were granted placement in the ACS supervised home detention/electronic monitoring program, 6% were granted placement in a comparable program administered by a third party, and 11% were denied.
-In 2021, 76% were granted placement in the ACS supervised placement in the ACS supervised home detention/electronic monitoring program, 15% were granted placement in a comparable program administered by a third party program administered by a third party and 9% were denied.
+In 2023, ACS completed reports in 88 cases to consider home detention/electronic monitoring program eligibility for defendants serving commit jail sentences, this is an increase from the 54 cases in 2022.
+For those 2023 cases in which the court rendered a decision, 70% were granted placement in the ACS supervised home detention/electronic monitoring program, 22% were granted placement in a comparable program administered by a third party, and 8% were denied.

-Twenty five percent of 2022's home detention/electronic monitoring charges or convictions were for crimes against persons, 8% for crimes against property, 8% for drug-related offenses, 37% for alcohol related offenses and 22% for traffic-related offenses (such as second or subsequent offense of driving while suspended or revoked).
+Of home detention/electronic monitoring charges or convictions in 2023, 46% were for alcohol related offense, 24% were for crimes against persons, 7% for crimes against property, 3% for drug-related offenses, and 20% for traffic-related offenses (such as second or subsequent offense of driving while suspended or revoked).

-The ACS supervised home detention/electronic monitoring program averaged 16.2 participants per day with a total of 6,192 days for the year in 2022.
-At \$41.67 per day this could represent a savings of \$258,020.64.
+The ACS supervised home detention/electronic monitoring program averaged 15.7 participants per day with a total of 5,717 days for the year in 2023.
+At \$47.49 per day this could represent a savings of \$271,500.33.

-Of the 6,192 days ACS monitored in 2022, 4,504 days (73%) of the total were pretrial, and 1,688 days (27%) were for a commit sentence.
-The participant total was 69 participants representing 75 cases.
-Of the participants, 24 (48%) were in pretrial status and 45 (52%) were serving commit sentences.
-Within 2022, the average supervision length for pretrial participants was approximately 188 days while commit participants averaged approximately 38 days.
+Of the 5,717 days ACS monitored in 2023, 4,011 days (70%) of the total were pretrial, 1,706 days (30%) were for a commit sentence and 45 days for a treatment court sanction.
+The participant total was 92 participants representing 100 cases.
+Of the participants, 30 (33%) were in pretrial status and 61 (66%) were serving commit sentences.

 ACS supervised home detention/electronic monitoring defendants can be required to pay fees to offset the cost of the program.
 Per Administrative Order 03-10, the standard daily cost is the greatest of the following: the state or federal minimum wage, the defendant's hourly salary, or the cost of the equipment to Boone County.

-In 2022 defendants paid the court \$85,209 to participate in the program.
-The court paid \$36,630 to its equipment vendor.
-The \$48,579 difference helped offset personnel and administrative costs of the program and fund equipment for defendants who were truly unable to pay.
+In 2023, defendants paid the court \$78,064.74 to participate in the program.
+The court paid \$23,672.50 to its equipment vendor.
+The \$54,392.24 difference helped offset personnel and administrative costs of the program and fund equipment for defendants who were truly unable to pay.
+(It should be noted; it is because of this great margin that with recommendation of the ACS Supervisor and the Court administrator the Court en Banc amended the Administrative Order on payment of electronic monitoring fees and reduced fees by half effective 01/01/24, thus lessening the burden on the participants.)

 Per policy, ACS does not directly supervise home detention/electronic monitoring participants who reside outside of Boone County.
 However, individuals with out of county residences are still eligible for consideration.
 For those with commit sentences, ACS submits a report to the court assessing eligibility and providing a recommendation.
 For those candidates granted or ordered participation by the court, ACS verifies placement into and completion of a comparable program administered by an approved third party.
-In 2022, 7 defendants served 381 days in lieu of commit sentences via third party electronic monitoring programs.
-At a cost of \$41.67 per day this could represent a savings of \$15,876.27.
+In 2023, 14 defendants served 410 days in lieu of commit sentences via third party electronic monitoring programs.
+At a cost of \$47.49 per day this could represent a savings of \$19,470.90.